-Eligible specimen source groups include blood, CSF, urine, lower respiratory, skin, soft tissue, wound, and musculoskeletal.
+Eligible specimen source groups include blood, CSF, urine, and lower respiratory.
 Facilities and vendors should refer to the Specimen Source tab of Information Data Model (IDM) found in the Antimicrobial Resistance Toolkit for the complete list of eligible specimen sources and their associated SNOMED codes.
 Facilities should only report those SNOMED codes listed in the AR Specimen Source value set on the Specimen Source tab in the IDM.
 Do not include SNOMED children specimen types unless specifically listed.
+Wound specimens are not eligible for reporting into the AR Option.

 Eligible invasive specimen sources include cerebrospinal fluid (CSF) and blood specimens.
-(Table 1)
+(Table 1